 If you are a U.S. citizen or lawful permanent resident (green card holder), and you petition for a member of your family to receive a green card, you will have to agree to sponsor that person financially as well.
-What that means is explained in this article.
+It's a serious, but not unlimited responsibility.
+What it means is explained in this article.

-In order for your family member to succeed in obtaining a green card, the person will need to prove (among other things) that he or she is not “inadmissible.”
+In order for would-be immigrant family members to succeed in obtaining a green card, they will need to prove (among other things) that they are not "inadmissible."

 One of the grounds of inadmissibility found in the U.S. immigration laws is that the person is likely to become a "public charge."
 (See Immigration and Nationality Act, or I.N.A. § 212, 8 U.S.C. § 1182.)
 A public charge is someone who receives U.S. government assistance based on financial need.

 As the petitioner and financial sponsor, you will not only need to show that your income and assets are high enough to avoid the immigrant becoming a public charge, but you'll have to promise to pay the government back if the immigrant ends up claiming certain types of public assistance benefits.

 Unfortunately, this is not the end of the U.S. government's analysis.
 It can, and sometimes does, decide that despite the U.S. sponsor having met all the support requirements, the immigrant is still likely to become a public charge, perhaps because of health problems and no obvious source of employment or health insurance.